Scholarmode/Extension/README.md

 # ScholarMode
 A learning platform for YouTube

-We've created a chrome-extension that enables students to ask and answer questions right next to the video.
+We've created a chrome-extension that enables students to ask and answer questions right on Youtube.

 ## Tech stack
 The extension is built with the MERN stack